srusskih/SublimeJEDI/README.md

         }

-  - insert arguments that don't have default value (e.g. required)
+  - insert only required arguments that don't have default value (default behavior)

         # complete result
         func(a, b, c)